 💡 PlayPlay Pro Tip

 When developing your instructional video concept, don’t forget to take into account your overall business goal(s) and who your target audiences are.
-Is the goal to drive brand awareness, launch a new product, or gain new followers, for example?
+Is the goal to drive brand awareness, ensure a successful product kickoff with a product launch video, or gain new followers, for example?
 This order of thinking saves time and ensures that the video delivers relevant results that both you and the viewers expect.

-Writing a solid script is the foundation to creating any strong video.
-Here’s our full guide to writing a great script that keeps viewers watching.
+Writing a solid script is the foundation to creating any strong video that keeps viewers watching.